-The Patriarch’s Palace is one of the best and rarest monuments of Moscow mid XVII century's civil architecture.
-The Palace was erected in 1653-1655 by Russian masters on Patriarch Nikon’s order by Russian masters in 1653-1655 on the spot of ancient constructions of the Metropolitan and later Patriarch's Estate in the Moscow Kremlin.
+The Patriarch’s Palace is one of the best monuments of Moscow civil architecture of the mid 17th century.
+The Palace was erected on Patriarch Nikon’s order by Russian masters in 1653-1655 on the spot of ancient constructions of the Metropolitan's and later the Patriarch's residence in the Moscow Kremlin.
 The works were made under the guidance of apprentices Alexey Korolkov and Ivan Semenov.

-Nowadays, the Cross Chamber, the Front Anteroom, the refectory and the Twelve Apostles' Church house the exposition, exploring the history and peculiarities of the Russian culture through the XVIIth century.
-Precious housewares, jewelry, ceremonial hunting equipment, ancient furniture and items of ecclesiastical embroidery presented here were created by masters of Russia, European and Eastern countries.
-The majority of items were made in national traditions by Russian masters of Moscow Kremlin Workshops and masters from Jaroslavl, Kostroma and other towns.
+Nowadays, the Cross Chamber, the Front Anteroom, the refectory and the Twelve Apostles' Church house the exposition exploring the history and peculiarities of Russian culture through the 17th century.
+Precious housewares, jewellery, ceremonial hunting equipment, ancient furniture and items of ecclesiastical embroidery presented here were created by masters of Russia, European and Eastern countries.
+The majority of items were made in national traditions by Russian masters of Moscow Kremlin Workshops and masters from Yaroslavl, Kostroma and other towns.

-The gilded iconostasis of the XVII-XVIII centuries made of carved wood in the home church of Twelve Apostles is of particular interest.
+The gilded iconostasis in the private Twelve Apostles' Church, made of carved wood in the 17th-18th centuries, is of particular interest.
 It is a wonderful example of carving.

-A collection of icons showing the development of icon-painting in the XVII century is placed in the church.
-The works of the leading tsar's isografs Simon Ushakov and Feodor Zubov present the new tendencies in painting.
+On display is also a collection of icons showing the development of icon-painting in the 17th century.
+The works of the leading royal icon painters Simon Ushakov and Feodor Zubov present the new tendencies in painting.

-The museum's exposition shows the new artistic taste of the Russian society in the XVII century and the singularity of the spiritual life of Rus on the edge of the modern history.
+The museum's exposition shows the new artistic taste of the Russian society in the 17th century and the singularity of the spiritual life in Rus on the edge of the modern history.